DennisVidal/dennisvidal.github.io/projects/dayz-breachingcharge.md

 title: "DayZ Breachingcharge"
 permalink: "/dayz-breachingcharge/"

-descriptions:
+sections:
+    -   contents:
-    - "Breachingcharge is a mod for the game DayZ that adds a raiding system to the game, aimed at improving the vanilla raiding experience.
+            -   text: "Breachingcharge is a mod for the game DayZ that adds a raiding system to the game, aimed at improving the vanilla raiding experience.
 It is highly configurable and features a completely separate damage system, allowing server owners to further adjust the experience of their players without having to touch any other already-existing parts."

-role-descriptions:
+    -   heading: "What was my role?"
+        contents:
-    - "While Breachingcharge is a mod primarily developed by my brother, I helped quite a bit in the design and debugging of systems as well as the general testing of the mod."
+            -   text: "While Breachingcharge is a mod primarily developed by my brother, I helped quite a bit in the design and debugging of systems as well as the general testing of the mod."

 links:
     -   name: "github"